 - Budget: Provide a budget that is prepared in WHOIgrants and that shows your proposed expenditures.
 The simple budget feature in WHOI grants is recommended.
 Use a 24 month period with start date 1 June 2015.
 A Budget Justification statement is required.

 - CV: Each PI should provide a current 2-page CV that includes a list of the 10 most recent or relevant publications.

 - Signed originals must be sent to the Office of Grant & Contract Services, MS #39 within two days after electronic submission of the pdf file

-All Ocean Institute proposals are rigorously reviewed by a panel that will include all OI Directors, the Director of Marine Mammal Center, and additional scientific and senior technical staff members to ensure representation from all departments on the panel.
+Ocean and Climate Change Institute proposals are initially reviewed by an ad-hoc panel of scientific and senior technical staff members with expertise appropriate for the proposal topics received.
 The panel will rate the proposals on the basis of the quality and relevance of the proposed research.
-The OI Directors will in turn make recommendations to the Director of Research for final approval.
+A final review will include all OI Directors, who will in turn make funding recommendations to the Director of Research.
 Normal WHOI procedures to avoid conflict of interest will be followed.

 Points of Contact

-If you have any questions about the appropriateness of your proposal to OCCI, or if you wish to discuss your OCCI proposal in advance, please contact Scott Doney (email@example.com, x3776).
+If you have any questions about the appropriateness of your proposal to OCCI, or if you wish to discuss your OCCI proposal in advance, please contact Carol Anne Clayson, email@example.com , x3626).
 Questions about the submission process may be directed to Andrew Daly (firstname.lastname@example.org, x2852).

 Final Project Report